asizikov/asizikov.github.io/content/blog/2015-09-05-change-origin-for-github-repo.md

 I use different accounts and different computers to work with GitHub repositories, so sometimes I face the situation when I don't have my SSH key generated for the current environment.

-I can still work with my command line tool, however I have to type credentials every time I want to pull or push to the remote.
+I can still work with my command line tool, however, I have to type credentials every time I want to pull or push to the remote.

 ![credentials required](/images/github-origin/password-required.png)

-Actually I'm fine with typing the password, but not the user name.
+Actually, I'm fine with typing the password, but not the user name.
 So what can I do (besides generating new SSH key and adding it to my Git/GitHub account) is to update the remote to have my user name in it.

-First of all let's check what is the value of origin url.
+First of all, let's check what is the value of origin URL.
 {{< highlight bash >}}
 git config remote.origin.url
 {{< / highlight >}}